sec-tools/pimt/README.md

 Just want to see the artifacts produced for a given domain?
 Use **quick mode (-q)** and only a single run will be performed, no diffs, and both the clean and annotated run files will be in the data/ folder.

 ## usage
 To get started, either build the dockerfile (easy) or install the recon tools in /opt and dependencies manually (takes more time).
-Then run either the container named **pimt** or if using the package without docker, run shell script **./pimt.sh**.
+Then run either the container named **pimt** or if using the package without docker, run shell script **./pimt.sh** and the **./pimtweb.py** web server for browsable access to artifacts.

 The following are examples of how to use pimt.

 ### standalone
-**setup**

-Running the docker container is recommended as it automatically installs the tools for dependencies for you.
-For testing or debugging a standalone setup, install the the recon tools manually on the system and ensure they are available in /opt (see Dockerfile for other deps).

 **read domains and keywords from files and query every 60 seconds**
 ```
 > cat domains.txt